-Counter Terrorism and Security Act 2019
+Counter Terrorism and Security Act 2015

-Section 26 Applies to schools and other providers;
+Section 26 applies to schools and other providers;

 To have due regard to the need to prevent people being drawn into terrorism.
+Read the document here

 Childrens Act 1989 and 2004

 The Children Act 1989 gave every child the right to protection from abuse and exploitation and the right to inquiries to safeguard their welfare.
 Its central tenet was that children are usually best looked after within their family.